One Tree Hill

 One Tree Hill features high concentrations of family households, with a higher-than-average median household size

-Family households compose 87.6% of all households, including 44.1% couples with children, 38.1% couples without children, and 5.4% single parent families.
+Family households account for 87.6% of all households, including 44.1% couples with children, 38.1% couples without children, and 5.4% single parent families.
 Non-family households constitute the remaining 12.4%, with lone person households at 10.8% and group households comprising 1.2%.
 The median household size is 2.9 people, larger than the Greater Adelaide average of 2.6.

 Frequently Asked Questions - Households